 Orlando has more than 450 hotels to choose from, but when using credit card points to visit Disney World, we recommend focusing on Marriott for a few reasons.

 - Marriott gives the fifth night free when redeeming points

 - Two on-site Disney Resorts to choose from

 Staying on-site provides guests with a few extra perks that can make paying the premium worthwhile, such as Extra Magic Hours, FastPass+, package delivery, and on-site character dining.

-- Walt Disney World Dolphin 5 nights 200,000 Marriott Bonvoy points
+- Walt Disney World Dolphin: Standard rate is 50,000 Marriott Bonvoy® points

-- Walt Disney World Swan 5 nights 200,000 Marriott Bonvoy points
+- Walt Disney World Swan: Standard rate is 50,000 Marriott Bonvoy® points

 Or choose to stay off-site and spend even fewer points.
 Some of these nearby off-site options include free breakfast, free shuttles to the parks, or kitchens/kitchenettes.